 Jasmyn grew up amongst the rolling Vermont hills and sandy dunes of cape cod.
 As a young homeschooled child she spend lots of time outside, playing in the mud and climbing trees with her siblings.
 At the young age of six she began attending wilderness program, where a lifelong love of nature, and nature skills began.
 Throughout high school she continued spending as much time as possible outside continuing to learn, and once graduated began teaching at the programs she once attended.
 When not in the woods Jasmyn plays around in the circus, gardens, and spends time with animals.

 Ben is a Junior at Blinn College in Texas where he is studying mechanical engineering.
 He enjoys archery, swimming, gardening, reading, jogging, strategic games such as chess, and plays the guitar.
-Ben has attended Waubanong as a camper and is really excited to spend another summer with us, but this time as our lifeguard and an instructor!
+Ben has attended Waubanong for years as a camper and is really excited to spend another summer with us as our lifeguard and an instructor!